-Identifying Gene Knockout Strategy Using Bees Hill Flux Balance Analysis (BHFBA) for Improving the Production of Ethanol in Bacillus Subtilis
+Using Bees Hill Flux Balance Analysis (BHFBA) for in silico Microbial Strain Optimization

-Yee Wen Choon1, Mohd Saberi Mohamad1, Safaai Deris1, Rosli M. Illias2, Lian En Chai1, and Chuii Khim Chong1
+Yee Wen Choon1, Mohd Saberi Bin Mohamad1, Safaai Deris1, Rosli Md.
+Illias2, Lian En Chai1, and Chuii Khim Chong1

-1 Artificial Intelligence and Bioinformatics Research Group, Faculty of Computer Science and Information Systems, Universiti Teknologi Malaysia, Skudai, 81310 Johor, Malaysia {ywchoon2,lechai2,ckchong2}@live.utm.my, {saberi,safaai}@utm.my 2 Department of Bioprocess Engineering, Faculty of Chemical Engineering, Universiti Teknologi Malaysia, Skudai, 81310 Johor, Malaysia r-rosli@utm.my
+1 Artificial Intelligence and Bioinformatics Research Group, Faculty of Computer Science and Information Systems, Universiti Teknologi Malaysia, Skudai, 81310 Johor, Malaysia ywchoon2@live.utm.my, {saberi,safaai}@utm.my, {lechai2,ckchong2}@live.utm.my 2 Department of Bioprocess Engineering, Faculty of Chemical Engineering, Universiti Teknologi Malaysia, Skudai, 81310 Johor, Malaysia r-rosli@utm.my

 Abstract.
-Bacillus subtilis strains can be manipulated to improve product yield and growth characteristics.
+Microbial strains can be manipulated to improve product yield and improve growth characteristics.
 Optimization algorithms are developed to identify the effects of gene knockout on the results.
 However, this process is often faced the problem of being trapped in local minima and slow convergence due to repetitive iterations of algorithm.
 In this paper, we proposed Bees Hill Flux Balance Analysis (BHFBA) which is a hybrid of Bees Algorithm, Hill Climbing Algorithm and Flux Balance Analysis to solve the problems and improve the performance in predicting optimal sets of gene deletion for maximizing the growth rate and production yield of desired metabolite.
-Bacillus subtilis is the model organism in this paper.
-The list of knockout genes, growth rate and production yield after the deletion are the results from the experiments.
-BHFBA performed better in term of computational time, stability and production yield.
+Escherichia coli is the model organism in this paper.
+The list of knockout genes, growth rate and production yield.

-Keywords: Bees Algorithm, Hill Climbing, Flux Balance Analysis, Bacillus subtilis, Optimization.
+Keywords: Bees Algorithm, Hill Climbing, Flux Balance Analysis, Microbial Strains, Optimization.